-Expand our global market position in primary containment systems
+Expand our global market position in primary containment solutions and grow our mix of high value solutions

 We pursue attractive, organic growth trends in our core primary container business by investing in additional capacity to meet the growing demands of the expanding pharmaceutical, biotechnology and vaccine markets.
-As more complex treatments are developed, customers continue to shift up the product value chain to "high-value" solutions which offer superior quality and performance.
+As more complex treatments are developed, customers are transitioning up the product value chain to high-value solutions which offer superior quality and performance.
+In response to customer demand trends, our current geographic and capacity expansion plans are mainly focused on investments in our high value solutions product portfolio.
 We rely on a unique set of proprietary manufacturing processes to drive product innovations in our primary container business that benefit our customers.
-For example, EZ-Fill® containers enable our customers to reduce the time necessary to market a drug, while lowering their overall cost of ownership.
-We reduce our supply chain risk by expanding our development capabilities and manufacturing capacity in North America, Europe and Asia to better serve our customers in our key end markets and meet the demand for "high-value" solutions.
+For example, EZ-Fill® containers enable our customers to reduce the time necessary to market a drug, while lowering their overall total cost of ownership.
+We reduce our supply chain risk by expanding our development capabilities and manufacturing capacity in North America, Europe and Asia to better serve our customers in our key end markets and meet the demand forhigh-value solutions.
 We believe we will be able to continue developing our offering, particularly in biologics, to generate above-market growth and capture market share across our business segments.
 Our planned expansion in Italy, the U.S., and China also offers our customer base faster response time and supply chain redundancy, reducing risk for just in time manufacturing.

-Leverage leadership in primary containment to build market position in drug delivery systems
+Leverage leadership in primary containment and engineering solutions to build market position in drug delivery systems

 We see a significant opportunity in the fast-paced evolution of drug delivery systems, especially in connection with biologic based therapies administered by injection.
-We believe that we can leverage this favorable trend in the drug delivery systems market by investing in and strengthening the integration of our drug containment and delivery capabilities in an effort to have the most compelling value proposition for our customers.
+We believe that we can leverage this favorable trend in the drug delivery systems market by investing in and strengthening the integration of our drug containment solutions, engineering expertise - specifically, assembly and packaging technologies -and drug delivery capabilities in an effort to have the most compelling value proposition for our customers.
 In particular, we believe that by increasing the integration of our offering we can attract business from emerging biotechnology customers who have an increasing inclination to outsource the non-core phases of their development and manufacturing processes.
-We intend to strengthen our design and development capabilities to secure "high-value" contract development and manufacturing programs for drug delivery devices, also leveraging our positive track-record in the space and our ability to develop proprietary systems.
+We intend to strengthen our design and development capabilities to secure high-value contract development and manufacturing programs for drug delivery devices, also leveraging our positive track-record in the space and our ability to develop and acquire proprietary systems.
 We believe we offer an efficient value proposition through our fully integrated end-to-end product solutions that offer customers the ability to streamline their DDS manufacturing and assembly through a single partner.

-Accelerate market penetration in life sciences systems
+Accelerate market penetration in attractive life sciences segments

 Through focused marketing and business development activities, we are striving to accelerate our market penetration in high-value, fast-growing life sciences segments, such as molecular and point-of-care diagnostics.
-With the increasing tendency of life sciences customers to outsource innovative design, development and assembly of specialized invitro diagnostic solutions, we believe that we can leverage our integrated capabilities and our ongoing efforts in design and development of such solutions to secure "high-value" projects from inception, therefore entering the market at an even earlier stage and capitalizing on new opportunities.
+With the increasing tendency of life sciences customers to outsource innovative design, development and assembly of specialized invitro diagnostic solutions, we believe that we can leverage our integrated capabilities and our ongoing efforts in design and development of such solutions to secure high-value projects from inception, therefore entering the market at an even earlier stage and capitalizing on new opportunities.